MityoD/REACTJS-Project/README.md

 **Unauthenticated** can see tools catalog and tool details

+#### Tabs to:

+* All tools

+* Add tool  - redirecting unauthenticated usert to login page.

+* My tools  - available for authenticated users

 #### `Tools Likes`

-**Registered** users can 'Like' an item once then the button is disabled.
+**Registered** users can 'Like' an item once, then the button is disabled.

 **Owner** of the item can not like own items.